weatherbaro/Project-5-/README.md

     - [Name of the Product]; [Name of the product's store]; [Boolean for if product is on sale]; [Description of Product]; [Quantity of product in stock]; [Price of product]; [Number of Products sold thus far]
      - Example: Stapler; Follett's; true; Staples paper; 80; 8.99; 5

+A detailed description of each class.
+This should include the functionality included in the class, the testing done to verify it works properly, and its relationship to other classes in the project.

+# Contributions:
+A list of who submitted which parts of the assignment on Brightspace and Vocareum.
+For example: Student 1 - Submitted Report on Brightspace.
+Student 2 - Submitted Vocareum workspace.

 ERASE THIS LINE IF YOU SEE IT